How To Print White Text

 We can all agree that white text printed on coloured card looks undeniably cool, adding a touch of elegance and uniqueness to any design.
 But have you ever wondered how exactly white text is printed?

 The short answer to this question is, no. But there is a special printer on the market that can (we'll dive into that in the next section).
 The first thing you should note is that a 'normal' printer can't print the colour white.
-When I say 'normal' I mean printers such as home desktop printers, regular office print and copy machines and every day commercial printers.
+When I say 'normal', I mean printers such as home desktop printers, regular office print and copy machines, and everyday commercial printers.

-Where do I go to get white ink?
+Where do I go to get white ink printed professionally?

-If you require white ink printing, it's best to find a print house who can print white.
-Specialty print places such as Peterkin in Perth and Papermarc in Melbourne provide the service of printing with white ink.
+If you require white ink printing, it's best to find a printing company who can print white.
+In Australia, specialty print places such as Peterkin in Perth and Papermarc in Melbourne provide the service of printing with white ink.

 White ink alternative